sarahmclo/colourway/README.md

 ## User Experience (UX)<a name="user-experience"></a>

 When you visit our website, you'll immediately notice the simplicity of our design.
 We've eschewed unnecessary clutter in favour of clean, uncluttered layouts that allow our content to shine.
-Whether you're browsing our services or exploring our community events, you'll find that everything is just a click away, thanks to our intuitive navigation system.
+Whether you're browsing our services or exploring our community events, you'll find that everything is just a click away, thanks to our intuitive navigation system across all browsers and devices.

 ### Project Goals